 FYI; Gossage’s main lament is that he is a “normal” lens guy (e.g. 50 mm on a Canon 5DMk3) and that Hasselblad’s “normal” focal length for this new mirrorless camera body would not be out until next spring.
-The 45mm lens was providing a wider view something akin to a 28mm on the 5DMk3 so he just was not sure when he saw something, where to stand.
+The 45mm lens was providing a wider view something akin to a 28mm on the 5DMk3 so he just was not sure when he saw something as to where to stand.

 Interesting to see what Gossage was visually attracted to and since I was not looking thru his view finder I am not sure what he was actually composing.
 Nevertheless, I found some interesting things in this urban landscape, which seemed to also draw him in as well.